LipeLacross/Cypress-from-Zero-to-Cloud/README_EN.md

 Sample project for the **Cypress, from Zero to the Cloud** course by the Talking About Testing School.

-This repository demonstrates how to create, organize, and run automated web interface tests using the Cypress framework, from local setup to integration with CI/CD pipelines and Cypress Cloud[2][3][4].
+This repository demonstrates how to create, organize, and run automated web interface tests using the Cypress framework, from local setup to integration with CI/CD pipelines and Cypress Cloud.

 ---